 Crispy bacon.
 Pockets of gooey cheddar.
 Yellow onions cooked in bacon drippings.
 This Bacon Cheddar Meatloaf has ALL the good stuff.

 So what better way to add flavor than to add bacon?
-I crumbled 4 strips of cooked bacon into the meatloaf mixture, and add 4 ounces of cubed cheddar.
-I wanted to mimic a classic bacon cheeseburger flavor, and this meatloaf delivers!
+This recipe features four strips of cooked bacon and four ounces of cubed cheddar.

 The meatloaf mimics a classic bacon cheeseburger, and it delivers some serious flavor!

 The topping also contains a secret ingredient: ranch dressing.
 It gets mixed in with the ketchup, and it adds a little zip that everyone loves.

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these links.